Not to generalize but women seem to have a better capacity than men do, partly because of their socialization. ~ Barack Obama.

 Not only are you setting an example for level-headed and emotionally intelligent leadership behaviours, but are also creating an environment for others to follow suit.

-This course in Understanding and Developing Emotional Intelligence will teach you what Emotional Intelligence is, why it is important for personal and professional development, and how to apply the ideas to assess and improve your own confidence and performance by developing your EI.
+Download 2 Free Emotional Intelligence PDFs and learn what Emotional Intelligence is, why it is important for personal and professional development, and how to apply the ideas to improve your own confidence and performance by developing your EI and EQ.

 Make it a point to learn good business etiquette, especially when socializing with people from other cultures and nations.